 We strive to be a catalyst for change, empowering our clients with the tools, knowledge, and confidence they need to achieve their goals.
 Through shared learning and an unwavering commitment to community development, we seek to create a ripple effect of progress that uplifts entire regions and generations.

-Our team has worked with many First Nations, Métis communities, and Indigenous organizations across the country, including Driftpile Cree Nation, Beaverlake Cree Nation, Chard Metis Nation, Fort McMurray 468 First Nation, Fort McKay First Nation, the Athabasca Tribal Council (ATC), The Métis Nation of Alberta, McMurray Métis, Lac Ste.
-Anne Métis Community Association, the Northeastern Alberta Aboriginal Business Association (NAABA), Temagami First Nation, Native Women’s Association of Canada (NWAC), the Fireweed Fellowship, Raven Indigenous Capital Partners, and many more.
+Out team has worked with many First Nations, Métis communities, and Indigenous organizations across the country, including Driftpile Cree Nation, Beaverlake Cree Nation, Chard Metis Nation, Chestermere Women’s Crisis Society, Fort McMurray 468 First Nation, Fort McKay First Nation, the Athabasca Tribal Council (ATC), The Métis Nation of Alberta, McMurray Métis, Lac Ste.
+Anne Métis Community Association, the Northeastern Alberta Aboriginal Business Association (NAABA), Sekweha Youth Centre, Temagami First Nation, Native Women’s Association of Canada (NWAC), the Fireweed Fellowship, Raven Indigenous Capital Partners, Wet’suwet’en First Nation, and many more.

 Our Bios